-By Unknown Lamer from Slashdot's check-your-bounds department
+By Soulskill from Slashdot's my-days-of-not-taking-you-seriously-are-certainly-coming-to-a-middle department

-Posted by News Fetcher on April 07 '14 at 10:45 AM
+Posted by News Fetcher on November 26 '14 at 08:15 AM

-By samzenpus from Slashdot's read-all-about-it department
+By Soulskill from Slashdot's only-among-left-handed-geriatric-haberdashers department

 writes: In a post last week, Quartz ranked the most valuable programming skills, based on job listing data from Burning Glass and the Brookings Institution.
 Ruby on Rails came out on top, with an average salary of $109,460.
 And that may have been true in the first quarter of 2013 when the data was collected, but "before you run out and buy Ruby on Rails for Dummies, you might want to consider some other data which indicate that Rails (and Ruby) usage is not trending upwards," writes Phil Johnson.
 He looked at recent trends in the usage of Ruby (as a proxy for Rails usage) across MS Gooroo, the TIOBE index, the PYPL index, Redmonk's language rankings, and GitHut and found that "demand by U.S. employers for engineers with Rails skills has been on the decline, at least for the last year."Read Replies (0)